1

 Message from the Future

 This message comes from a world where your children live to 150.
 Where cancer is as treatable as a cold.
 Where depression has precise, effective treatments.
 Where aging is a choice, not a sentence.
-Where humanity collaborates instead of competing to destroy.
+Where humanity collaborates instead of competing to see who can destroy things fastest.

-This world exists because you made one choice:
+This world exists because you finally made one choice:

-Healing people became more profitable than killing them.
+You made healing people more profitable than killing them.

 Your great-great-great grandchildren (who you’ll meet) are grateful.